 - significant reduction in menstrual pain four and 12 months after therapy

 - significant reduction in intercourse pain at four months and suggestive at 12 months after therapy, with 50% reporting a complete reduction of pain

 Treating post-hysterectomy pain naturally

 Our therapists are also experts in treating post-surgical pain.
 We have treated many women with pain and/or dysfunction following hysterectomy or other pelvic surgery—procedures that often cause adhesions to form.
-When adhesions form after hysterectomy, patients can experience various side-effects, such as pelvic or intercourse pain and pain during or after urination.
+When adhesions form after a hysterectomy, patients can experience various side effects, such as pelvic or intercourse pain and pain during or after urination.

 Post-surgical adhesion formation has been documented in medical literature.
 After surgery, 55-100% of patients saw adhesions form in the pelvis and 90% of the patients saw adhesions form in the abdomen, according to a study in Digestive Surgery.
 As a result, post-surgical pain is common after hysterectomy — a procedure many women choose to have in order to eliminate pelvic pain.
 Using their hands, our therapists address post-hysterectomy pain by detaching the adhesions binding pelvic organs and tissues together.

 If you’d like a free consult, please take 20 minutes and fill out this form and we can determine if therapy would be a good fit for you.